 Yamaha Saluto 125 Summary

-The Yamaha Saluto 125 is a commuter-focused motorcycle powered by a BlueCore Engine to provide the most refined and fuel-efficient performance in its segment.
-Despite checking off the necessary boxes to be a practical offering, it still feels underwhelming when compared to the segment rivals.
+The Yamaha Saluto 125 is the most affordable motorcycle on this list of Yamaha bike price in Nepal.
+Despite checking off the necessary boxes to be a practical offering, it is too basic when compared to the segment rivals.

 Pros